Lake Matheson is one of our favourite mirror lakes in New Zealand and an absolute must when you’re road tripping the West Coast.

 - Drones are not allowed at Lake Matheson, neither are boats or dogs.
 Fishing is also prohibited.

-Lake Matheson Walk Directions
+Lake Matheson Mirror Lake Walk Directions

-Camping at Lake Matheson
+Camping At Lake Matheson

 Overnight parking is no longer allowed at Lake Matheson, even if you’re fully self-contained but there is a DOC campsite not too far away.

-Gillespies Beach Campsite is about 10-15 minutes down the road past Lake Matheson.
 The road is very narrow and gravelled in places, not really suitable for low or wide vehicles.

 This is a pay on arrival DOC campsite priced at $8 per adult per night.
 Despite being quite tricky to reach, it can be busy so arrive early.